Sony Music Publishing: Purchase of EMI Publishing in 2012 and 2018

 In November 2011, Citigroup announced a deal to sell EMI in two pieces.
 Recorded music went to Vivendi's Universal Music Group for $1.9 billion.
 EMI Music Publishing went to a Sony/ATV-led consortium for around $2.2 billion.
 Other members of the Sony consortium included the Michael Jackson Estate (about 10% ownership), US media billionaire David Geffen, US investment firm Blackstone and Abu Dhabi state-owned investment fund Mubadala.
 The deal won European Union approval in April 2012, on condition that some catalogs be divested.
 The global publishing rights for Famous Music UK and Virgin Music were sold to BMG Rights Management in December 2012 for $150 million.

 While Sony/ATV acquired about 30% of EMI Publishing, it put up a much lower cash contribution.
 In exchange, it agreed to administer the entire catalog (including the former CBS Songs/SBK Entertainment music publishing catalog).
 Sony/ATV became the largest music publisher administrator company in the world with more than 3 million songs and estimated revenues of over US$1.25 billion per year.
 After the acquisition, three EMI executives joined Sony/ATV international leadership team: Guy Moot, president of UK and European creative; Susanna Ng, Asia managing director; and Clark Miller, executive VP of international business affairs and global opportunitites.

 Since 2012, Sony/ATV has administered Jackson's other publishing firm, Mijac, which includes songs written by Jackson himself (and others), and which used to be administered by competitor Warner/Chappell Music.

 In July 2018, Sony/ATV bought out the Jackson estate's 10% stake in EMI for $287.5 million.
 In November 2018, Sony acquired the Mubadala Investment Company's 60% equity interest in EMI Music Publishing for $2.3 billion, based on an enterprise value of $4.75 billion, without offering any concessions to the European Commission.
 The acquisitions would put the Columbia-Screen Gems catalog back under common ownership with Columbia Pictures, which had sold the rights to EMI in 1976.
 Following these transactions, Sony owned 100% of EMI Music Publishing.

 Acquisition of Jackson's stake by Sony in 2016

 In September 2016, Sony acquired the Jackson estate's stake in Sony/ATV in a deal valued at around $750 million.
 The Jackson estate retained its ownership of Mijac Music, which holds the rights to Michael Jackson's songs and master recordings.
 The revenue will be placed in trust for Jackson's children.
+In 2024, the estate sold half of Jackson's stake in Mijac Music to Sony Music Group for $600 million.